Skip advert

 During normal driving, the engine is far quieter at low revs, with a smooth and subdued character.
 It’s impressive at motorway speeds, where the engine noise is barely noticeable over road noise, which can be quite loud at times.
 For most drivers, we expect the slick manual gearbox will provide a more satisfying driving experience over the DSG automatic.

 Unless you're a young driver who needs the lowest possible insurance group, or you only occasionally leave the town and suburbs, we'd avoid the 1.0-litre MPI engine.
 While its 79bhp might not sound too far off the 94bhp of the cheapest TSI engine, the lack of a turbocharger means it has around half the pulling power.
-This gives it a 0-62mph time of 15.6 seconds (versus 10.7 for the 94bhp TSI engine) and it feels like harder work to drive as a result, with overtakes requiring serious planning.
+This gives it a 0-62mph time of 15.6 seconds (versus 10.7 for the 94bhp TSI engine) and it feels like harder work to drive as a result, with overtakes requiring serious planning and a long stretch of clear road.
 While its short gearing and slick manual gearbox mean even the MPI can feel perfectly adequate in urban settings, we found it is especially sensitive to hills, which almost always require shifting into a lower gear to maintain momentum.

 Interior & comfort